Gaurav-B-R/RAG-DocChat/README.md

 $ uvicorn app:app --host 0.0.0.0 --port 8000 --reload
 ```
 The application will start running at `http://localhost:8000`.

+## Additional Documentation

+For detailed documentation and in-depth information about the RAG application, please refer to the documentation available in the Git repository.

+This project is open-source and available under the MIT License.

 ## Contact
 For issues or contributions, submit a pull request or open an issue in the repository.